MicrosoftDocs/xamarin-docs/docs/ios/platform/graphics-animation-ios/introduction-to-coreimage.md

 -  Listing the available filters.

-These examples should help get you started incorporating CoreImage features into your Xamarin.iOS applications.
+These examples should help get you started incorporating Core Image features into your Xamarin.iOS applications.

 ## Requirements